 So how can cartilage be treated?

 Other than conservative treatments like manual therapy (osteopathy) and physical rehabilitation, there are injection treatments and surgical intervention, and lets face it - we all want to avoid surgery if possible.
-So from Injection therapies, there are a couple of options available, from steroid injections to biological treatments. for the purpose of this article, we are just going to cover hyaluronic acid injection treatment and biological treatments.
+So from Injection therapies, there are a couple of options available, from steroid injections to biological treatments (regenerative therapies).
+For the purpose of this article, we are just going to cover hyaluronic acid injection treatment and biological treatments.
 For further information on steroid please click here.

 Viscosupplementation – This is the injection treatment of hyaluronic acid (HA) in to the joint space.
 It is recommended for patients with mild to moderate degenerative condition or as a preventer.
 Hyaluronic acid (HA) acts as a joint lubricant, which enables bones to move smoothly over each other, reducing friction, and enhancing shock absorbing properties for the joint.
 Over a period of time use lose the fluid in our joint which can leas to cartiledge breakdown.
 HA treatment replaces this lost fluid and can reviled added cushioning.

 So why are people choosing PRP over Cortisone?

-Looking at all the literature and current clinical practice evidence – we can see that Cortizone injections appeared to be good short-term for pain relief, but not so good long-term.
+Looking at all the literature and current clinical practice evidence – we can see that cortisone injections appeared to be good option for short-term for pain relief, but not so good long-term.
 On the contrary, PRP treatment although does not work straight away, has more beneficial properties long term.
-Better still, we understand that PRP treatment is completely natural and has no side-effects.
-Where unfortunately Cortisone is chondro-toxic, meaning, that it can be damaging to cartilage and soft tissue long-term.
-So this begs the question, why are we having cortison, If there is a potential for tissues becoming worse off long term?
+Better still, we understand that PRP treatment is completely natural and has no side-effects, whereas unfortunately, cortisone is chondro-toxic, meaning, that it can be damaging to cartilage and soft tissue long-term.
+So this begs the question, why are we having cortison, if there is a potential for tissues becoming worse off long term?
 This being said, I also believe one treatment is not going to be the end of the world and it can be effective enough to reduce inflammation to the degree where tissue can enable self recovery.
-Note: do to the drug toxicit, cortisone should not be used for loading tendons, due to this increasing the chances of tendon rupture.
+Note: due to the drug toxicity, cortisone should not be used for loading tendons, due to this increasing the chances of tendon rupture.

-So if the above is correct, why is the NHS still prescribing Cortisome over her PRP or hyaluronic acid?
+So if the above is correct, why is the NHS still prescribing cortisone over PRP or hyaluronic acid?

 Firstly, the NHS is governed by NICE guildines, which dictates use of treatment by effectiveness (from research) and cost effectiveness.
 Cortisone is very cheap and has extensive research.
 Also, it is important to remember that research takes time and is very expensive, large pharmaceutical companies invest money into research.
-Hyaluronic Acid and PRP treatments are still fairly new treatments, explaining that research is still fairly new and up-and-coming.
-This being said, preliminary data has shown very exciting results.
-Unfortunately, hyaluronic acid is expensive and has not yet sufficient (long-term) evidence for it to be endorsed and given to all NHS patients.
+Hyaluronic acid and PRP treatments are still fairly new treatments, explaining that research is still fairly new and up-and-coming.
+This being said, most data has shown very exciting results.
+Unfortunately, hyaluronic acid is expensive and therefore is unlikely to be given to all NHS patients.
 Hyaluronic acid was recommended by NICE for the treatment of mild to moderate knee osteoarthritis around 2016/17, but unfortunately cutbacks were introduced.
-As it currently stands, hyaluronic acid and PRP treatments are only available in the private sector, however, this is likely to change with new exciting data on the short-term and long-term effects of PRP treatment and hyaluronic acid versus Cortisone for the treatment of osteoarthritis.
-This being said, aside from hyaluronic acid, PRP treatments are currently being used for certain tendinopathies ( chronic tended issues), examples are tennis elbow and knee tendinitis.
+As it currently stands, hyaluronic acid and PRP treatments are only available in the private sector, however, this is likely to change with new exciting data on the short-term and long-term effects of PRP treatment and hyaluronic acid versus cortisone for the treatment of osteoarthritis and more more.
+This being said, aside from hyaluronic acid, PRP treatments are currently being used for many tendinopathies (chronic tendon issues), examples are tennis elbow and knee tendinitis.

 So this pretty much gives our summary.
 But firstly it is important to understand that acknowledge that the majority of musculoskeletal pain and injury can be managed conservatively with the right treatment.
 Furthermore, we are not completely against cortisone because we value its anti-inflammatory properties, and we do in fact deliver this service for the NHS too, we just do not support this in the private sector.